In this article:

 - Use our high-protein version of pumpkin spice oatmeal instead of sugar-laden instant versions

-- Make shaved brussels sprouts with sun-dried tomatoes instead of bacon
+- Make shaved Brussels sprouts with sun-dried tomatoes instead of bacon

 - Try a butternut squash bowl with kale instead of creamed kale or pureed squash with butter and sugar